Matroid intersection

-The matroid intersection theorem, due to Jack Edmonds, says that there is always a simple upper bound certificate, consisting of a partitioning of the ground set amongst the two matroids, whose value (sum of respective ranks) equals the size of a maximum common independent set.
+where $r_1$ and $r_2$ are the respective rank functions of $M_1$ and $M_2$.
+In other words, there is always a simple upper bound proof, consisting of a partitioning of the ground set amongst the two matroids, whose value (the sum of the respective ranks) equals the size of a maximum common independent set.

 Based on this theorem, the matroid intersection problem for two matroids can be solved in polynomial time using matroid partitioning algorithms.

 Examples

-Let G = (U,V,E) be a bipartite graph.
+Let G = (U,V;E) be a bipartite graph.
 One may define a partition matroid MU on the ground set E, in which a set of edges is independent if no two of the edges have the same endpoint in U. Similarly one may define a matroid MV in which a set of edges is independent if no two of the edges have the same endpoint in V. Any set of edges that is independent in both MU and MV has the property that no two of its edges share an endpoint; that is, it is a matching.
 Thus, the largest common independent set of MU and MV is a maximum matching in G.

 Similarly, if each edge has a weight, then the maximum-weight independent set of MU and MV is a Maximum weight matching in G.